 Liron Segev: Okay.
 That's a lot to take on but I think it's a very, very important message.
 I think that a lot of people need to stop and maybe reflect.
 Josh, if people want to find you, if they want to get more information, what's the best way to do that?

-Josh Zimmerman: The easiest way is just email me, email@example.com.
+Josh Zimmerman: The easiest way is just email me, firstname.lastname@example.org.
 There is no barricade to get into me to reach out.
 You can go to my website, creatorcoach.com as well to see the different testimonials and to learn a little bit more about what coaching is and what it's not.
+I'm also on Facebook as CreatorCoach.

 I think it was really important to state which I didn't do at the top is that there's a very, very big difference between therapy consulting and coaching.
 Therapies where you really look at the past and you're diagnosed by the DSM-5, by a medical professional.